DSLR Gifting Ideas

 Go and sit with the photographer in your family and ask him / her how difficult it is to make a great image, and you would probably have to sit through an hour-long lecture on the intricacies of good image making.

 But anyways, that is beyond the purview of this discussion.
 We are here for some gifting ideas meant for that budding photographer in the family.
-Something that would make his / her Christmas truly special.
-And what better way to make that but to gift a camera or even a camera-lens combo.

 Now, I made this list after going through a list of the most gifted cameras on Amazon.
 Please note, these cameras include DSLRs only.
 But not all of them would be ideal gifts for all levels of photographers.
 I will sort them out in terms of their intended users to make things simpler.